redwoodjs/redwood/docs/docs/webpack-configuration.md

 ---
-title: Webpack Configuration
-description: If you have to configure webpack, here's how.
+description: If you have to configure webpack, here's how
-slug: webpack
 ---

 # Webpack Configuration

 Redwood uses webpack.
 And with webpack comes configuration.